 The Forest of Avon was established in 1992.
-The Forest’s creation is guided by a detailed Forest of Avon Plan, which sets out strategies for the Forest’s creation over 221 square miles across the West of England.
+The Forest’s creation is guided by a detailed Forest of Avon Plan, which sets out strategies for the West of England.

 In 2005, partners above and Parish Councils in the ‘affected’ area formally agreed the expansion of the Forest of Avon boundary to include all of the West of England (outside the Areas of Outstanding Natural Beauty, the Cotswolds and Mendips).
 All 4 local authorities agreed Planning Guidance for the Forest of Avon in 2005, although this predates the boundary change.
 There are also policy references to the Forest of Avon in all 2005 era Local Plans.

 The former Forest Plan was approved by a formal partnership including the Forestry Commission, the Countryside Agency (now Natural England) and the four West of England authorities in 1995 and an updated version was created in 2002.

 The Forest of Avon Plan: A Tree and Woodland Strategy for the West of England was launched on June 9th 2021 and you can find out more HERE

 The 2021 Forest of Avon Plan is the official Tree and Woodland Strategy for the West of England having been endorsed by the West of England Nature Partnership which includes the 4 authorities - Bath and NE Somerset, North Somerset, South Gloucestershire and Bristol - as well as the West of England Combined Authority.

 In the period 1992 to 2009, the Forest of Avon partnership secured the planting of over a million trees, improved 1,000km of rights of way and other paths, brought over 500ha in to Countryside Stewardship Schemes and involved tens of thousands of volunteers.

 The Forest of Avon Trust has been active as a charity, working closely with partners since 2009.